Chor Chor Super Chor: Storyline

-Small time theft and robbery is the central theme of this drama set in Delhi.
+Small-time theft and robbery is the central theme of this drama set in Delhi.
 Shukla (Avtar Sahni) runs a photo studio, which in reality is an undercover agency employing a collection of young petty thieves who work the streets committing petty crime.

 The story revolves around Satbir (Deepak Dobriyal), one of the young thieves who wants to get out of the life of crime and become a good citizen.
-In his attempts to find normal employment, he stumbles across a young attractive woman Neena (Priya Bathija), whom he then attempts to court.
+In his attempts to find normal employment, he stumbles across a young attractive woman, Neena (Priya Bathija), whom he then attempts to court.
 When his friends from the agency notice his new love interest, they steal Neena's purse in the mall where Satbir is now working.
 Satbir gets the purse back and returns it to Neena the next time they meet.

 When Neena discovers that Satbir knows some petty thieves personally, she is very curious to meet some.
-She promises Satbir to spend the day with him on the streets of Delhi, if he can show her some of the action.
-Satbir thinks about the offer, but has misgivings about the idea of letting an outsider onto the inner workings of the petty crime scene.
+She promises Satbir to spend the day with him on the streets of Delhi if he can show her some of the action.
+Satbir thinks about the offer but has misgivings about the idea of letting an outsider into the inner workings of the petty crime scene.
 However, the temptation of Neena's company is too strong to resist, and he agrees.
 But Satbir does not know that Neena works at the local TV station as an investigative reporter.

-Neena then disappears and Satbir next sees her on the local TV channel in an ad announcing next week's investigative report on street crime in Delhi.
-Much to his horror, the ad also features Satbir himself, who has been secretly recorded all day as he goes about town showing Neena various incidents of petty crime taking place.
+Neena then disappears, and Satbir next sees her on the local TV channel in an ad announcing next week's investigative report on street crime in Delhi.
+Much to his horror, the ad also features Satbir himself, who has been secretly recorded all day as he goes about town, showing Neena various incidents of petty crime taking place.
 Satbir now realizes that he has been set-up by Neena and as a result of his folly, all of his friends are going to be exposed to the public on TV.

 As a result, Satbir has to go into hiding, but he is soon caught by Shukla and brought to the studio, where he explains his innocence.
 While he is forgiven for his folly, that does not really help the cause of the gang, who now face public humiliation and likely arrest.
 Satbir vows to Shukla that 'no matter what, the TV episode will not air next week.'

 Things, however, look grim for the small street gang trying to take down a nationally advertised ready-to-run episode off the air with only a week to go.
 But Satbir has an inspiration, that leads to a plan which revolves around creating doubt in the TV station manager's mind about the authenticity of Neena's recordings.